 One of the most obvious ways to gauge the depth of integration is viewing the dashboard.
 For instance, a salesperson who is currently logged into CRM may have a simple tab on his or her homepage that connects him or her to the marketing dashboard.
 This tab provides a window into the marketing team’s current priorities, and shows social- listening trends, details about new subscribers, click-through rates, and other details.
 This aggregate-level reporting has no shortage of uses for the sales team, even if it doesn’t directly relate to individual leads.

 Think about the role a Total CRM implementation could play in revenue attribution.
 In a typical ecommerce pipeline, an ad brings a lead to a landing page, which features a free eBook that addresses a serious pain point in their business.
 The lead trades his or her contact information for that eBook, and the MA system converts that lead into an opportunity by updating the CRM system.
 The sales team makes contact and wins the opportunity.
-There are even cross-sells and upsells, each supported by data from CRM.
+There are even cross-sells and upsells that data from the CRM supports.

 Where did that sale really come from?
 Did it happen because the marketing team had an exceptionally convincing campaign that generated great leads?
 Or were those leads actually pretty typical?
 So, was it the sales team’s new scripts that actually won the opportunity?
 Does the eBook that the lead “bought” with his or her contact information correlate to high-scoring leads, increased conversions, and greater cross-sales?